Simplifi-ED/go-amumu/README.md

  -subject string - The subject of the email
- -message string - The message body of the email -channel boolean - Send to MS Teams channel (default=false)
+ -message string - The message body of the email -channel boolean - Send to MS Teams channel (default=false) or
+ -config string - Path to yaml config file
 ```
 ## Examples
 ### As an smtp server